 From outbreaks of E. coli and botulism to Hepatitis A and Norovirus, food borne illnesses cost the United States billions of dollars each year while the fiscal impact on commercial, non-profit and municipal enterprises can total thousands of dollars in addition to possible closure of the kitchen facility, according to the National Restaurant Association.

-As a result, Cornell Cooperative Extension Ulster County (CCEUC) is offering a ServSafe® Food Safety Manager Certification course for food service managers and employees who work in restaurants, schools, commercial kitchens, catering, hotels and lodging, hospitals, festival and event venues, and at non-profit facilities – anywhere that food is prepared, handled and served.
+As a result, Cornell Cooperative Extension Ulster County (CCEUC) offers a ServSafe® Food Safety Manager Certification course for food service managers and employees who work in restaurants, schools, commercial kitchens, catering, hotels and lodging, hospitals, festival and event venues, and at non-profit facilities; anywhere that food is prepared, handled and served.

-The fee for the one-day program is $150 per person.
-The fee is non-refundable.
+The non-refundable fee for the one-day program is $150 per person.
 Participants must be at least 18 years old.
-It is required to purchase the ServSafe Manager, 6th Edition textbook from ServSafe and read it prior to the program.
+It is required to purchase the ServSafe Manager, 7th Edition textbook from ServSafe and read it prior to the program.
 It is recommended to pre-register at least 30 days prior to date of course to insure a seat and allow enough time to read the textbook.
 Click here to purchase textbook.

 For more information contact CCEUC Nutrition Educator, Janie Greenwald at 845-340-3990 ext.
 326, or email at firstname.lastname@example.org.

 $150 per person for the course and test or $75 for recertification (fee does not include book)